BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Placeholders-List.md

 %math.calc:64\%32%
 ```

-### Npc Variable
+### Npc Placeholder

 **static**

-This variable resolves information about a Npc.
+This placeholder resolves information about a Npc.
 Specifying an argument determines the return: the Npc name, or full name (with formatting).

 Arguments: